aim-uofa/AdelaiDet/configs/BAText/README.md

 # ABCNet
 [ABCNet](https://arxiv.org/abs/2002.10200) is an efficient end-to-end scene text spotting framework over 10x faster than previous state of the art.
 It's published in IEEE Conf.
 Comp Vis Pattern Recogn.'2020 as an oral paper.

-ABCNet v2 will be released.
+ABCNet Chinese demo and the pretrained model can be found [here](https://github.com/Yuliang-Liu/ABCNet_Chinese).
+ABCNet v2 will be released soon.

 ## Models
 ### CTW1500 results with ABCNet.